dat4engr/py/apps/move_cursor/README.md

 The Python app was developed to prevent user idle status.

 ### App requirements:
-Python >= 3.11.7, pyautogui, time, math, and random.
+Python >= 3.11.7, pyautogui, time, math, and NumPy.